enfp-dev-studio/node-mac-virtual-display/README.md

 - [x] Create and Destroy single virtual displays on macOS.
 - [x] Configurable display resolution and refresh rate.
+- [x] Create a virtual display by cloning the main display.
 - [ ] Support for multiple virtual displays.

 ## Requirements